av4625/robot_dog/README.md

 presses when using the events version.
 Do I have to change to to looping and checking? :( (There is a bug in the library, I have created a pull request with the fix)
+- [ ] Add `dog_tests` that test the previous values
+- [ ] Add a smart algorithm that leans the opposite side more if the current side is already at max.
+For example, if the dog is standing full tall and it leans to the left, it will currently lower the left side and it can't raise the right as its at max height.
+It should lower the left side by double the amount in this case.
 - [ ] Use `minimum_time_for_max_rotation_`
 - [ ] Better name for `has_position_changed_` and tests for it
 - [ ] Make gait to lift opposite legs